-26 Throwing him into convulsions, the unclean spirit cried out with a loud voice and came out of him.
+26 And throwing him into convulsions, the unclean spirit cried out with a loud voice and came out of him.

-27 They were all amazed, so that they debated among themselves, saying, “What is this?
+27 And they were all amazed, so that they were arguing among themselves, saying, “What is this?
 A new teaching with authority!
 He commands even the unclean spirits, and they obey Him.”

-28 Immediately the news about Him spread everywhere into all the surrounding district of Galilee.
+28 And immediately the news about Him spread everywhere into all the surrounding district of Galilee.

-Crowds Healed
+Simon’s Mother-In-Law and Many Others Healed

 29 And immediately after they came out of the synagogue, they came into the house of Simon and Andrew, with James and John.